Walter Kraemer: Arrests and internment

-After the Reichstag fire in 1933 Kraemer was arrested on 28 February in Hannover.
-He was sentenced to three and a half years in prison for High Treason.
+After the Reichstag fire in 1933, Kraemer was arrested on 28 February in Hannover.
+He was sentenced to three and a half years in prison for high treason.
 He was held from January 1935 in Hamelyn, Hanover and Hildesheim.
-He was arrested again and on 15 January 1937 imprisoned at the Lichtenburg concentration camp and transferred in August 1937 to the Buchenwald concentration camp.
+He was arrested again, and on 15 January 1937, imprisoned at the Lichtenburg concentration camp, and transferred in August 1937 to the Buchenwald concentration camp.

 After the expulsion of the "Kapos" who were mostly "habitual criminals" Kraemer acted in the camp underground as the KPD "Kapo" of the prisoner hospital.
 Through the initiative of Walter Kraemer conditions in the infirmary were changed fundamentally for the better.
 From this point the infirmary became a main base of the struggle against the SS and was a safe haven for vulnerable prisoners.

 He acquired medical knowledge through self-study on organised patient care and also himself led operations by, for example, to ill-treatment by the SS to save the lives of injured inmates or those affected by frozen limbs.
-He was regarded as "a very excellent wound doctor and surgeon.
-He refused to allow Soviet prisoners of war to be released for execution - declaring they had tuberculosis.
+He was regarded as "a very excellent wound doctor and surgeon".
+He refused to allow Soviet prisoners of war to be released for execution by declaring they had tuberculosis.
 In early 1940, he managed to achieve the closure of the "murder cave" or "small camp" a special camp for mostly stateless Jews from Vienna and the Occupied Eastern Territories by declaring risk of disease to the SS and the surrounding villages; 500 barely living and emaciated inmates were transferred to the main camp.